magpte/X-TRACK/Software/X-Track/Simulator/LVGL.Simulator/lvgl/docs/widgets/core/img.md

 In other words transformations work only on true color images stored as C array, or if a custom [Image decoder](/overview/images#image-edecoder) returns the whole image.

 Note that the real coordinates of image objects won't change during transformation.
 That is `lv_obj_get_width/height/x/y()` will return the original, non-zoomed coordinates.

-**IMPORTANT**
-The transformation of the image is independent of the transformation properties coming from styles.
-(See [here](/overview/style#opacity-and-transformations)).
-The main differences are that pure image widget transformation
-- doesn't transform the children of the image widget
-- image is transformed directly without creating an intermediate layer (buffer) to snapshot the widget

 ### Size mode